jdoleary/Spellmasons/TasksBackburner.md

 - Do traps still work after loading?
+- Swap can have unexpected effects if the aoe swap targets overlap with the caster original location, units may end up in an unexpected position, need batching to solve this
 - 2021-03-24 Brad feedback
   - Needs balance, at the end you have a lot of cards but you die quickly
   - having less, stronger units is more of a challenge than having many, weak units